Core Facilities and Shared Instrumentation

-The UA College of Medicine – Phoenix offers selected core facilities, equipment, or services to researchers located at the College and within our partners in the greater Phoenix area.
-Please contact our Research Office or the Core Director for further information on the services, expertise, training and fees.
+The UA College of Medicine – Phoenix offers the following core services.
+Please contact our Research Office or the specified core director for further information on the services, expertise, training and fees.

 - Nanofabrication – The nanofabrication facility occupies 900 sqft with a 750 sqft Class 1000 cleanroom.

 - Plastic Fabrication – Services to address your prototyping needs for the development of integrated assay platforms using Lab on Chip (LOC’s) or multi-layer thermoplastic laminates.

 - Bioassay Development/Molecular Techniques – Expertise in performing molecular laboratory services that comprise bioassay chemistries development and validation but also analytical tests with the scope of nucleic acids and proteins.

 - Instrumentation/Software Development – Prototyping services ranging from circuit design, boards prototyping, electronic assembly and full instrumentation development within compliant industry quality standards.

 The University of Arizona maintains a number of research cores for use by faculty, students, and scientists in government and industry.
 The core facilities provides users with access not only to the latest instrumentation, but also to experienced staff with expertise in designing and conducting experiments and analyzing data.